holochain/clutter/README.md

 Clutter is a work in progress.
 It's a sample application designed to demonstrate how easy it is to build applications on [Holochain](https://github.com/holochain/holochain-proto).

-If you would like to simply download a build version of the latest Clutter, download and unzip the [latest release](https://github.com/holochain/clutter/releases) Or this [archive](https://drive.google.com/file/d/11xRHfLPJkHATFo0NJYg_rhX1i3JgUvCv/view?usp=sharing)
+If you would like to simply download a build version of the latest Clutter, download and unzip the [latest release](https://github.com/holochain/clutter/releases)

 **[Code Status:](https://github.com/metacurrency/holochain/milestones?direction=asc&sort=completeness&state=all)** Pre-alpha.
 Not for production use.
 This application has not been audited for any security validation.